Boris Johnson made an announcement on Sunday, May

 It appears that there are no plans to expect children

 generally to attend school in June.
-Although they may revise that
+The BBC reported on 3 June 2020

 want ALL vulnerable children to attend from Monday 1st of June, unless

-In which case it is wise to contact the school giving
+in their home is symptomatic.
+In which case it is wise to contact

 have said that any child identified